 Dr. Quinn, Medicine Woman

 The show was a hit with women aged 40 and above, but it struggled with the 18-49 male and female demographic that CBS was most interested in attracting.
-In an effort to diversify viewership, episodes of the western drama grew increasingly darker in its later seasons with beloved character deaths and sensitive subject matter.
+To diversify viewership, episodes of the Western drama grew increasingly darker in its later seasons with beloved character deaths and sensitive subject matter.

 Dog the Bounty Hunter

 This next show is a reality series that took place in Colorado and Hawaii.
-Aired on A&E,ย Dog the Bounty Hunterย chronicled Duane “Dog” Chapman’s family life and work as a bounty hunter.
+Aired on A&E, Dog the Bounty Hunter chronicled Duane “Dog” Chapman’s family life and work as a bounty hunter.
 As you’d expect, the show became the source of a lot of controversy during its run of eight seasons.
-It went on temporary hiatus in 2007 after a tape of Chapman using a racial slur was released.
+It went on a temporary hiatus in 2007 after a tape of Chapman using a racial slur was released.

 The fugitive later sued Chapman and his family over the incident.
 Because the show was heavily centered around criminals, it showed a side of Colorado that was often at odds with the state’s safe and law-abiding reputation.